AniketPotdar-AP/Employee_management_system_with_mysql/README.md

 <br><hr>

 This Application is based on CRUD Application.
-In this Application I used Java Spring Boot, Hibernate, SQL Database, JSP and CSS
+In this Application, I used Java Spring Boot, Hibernate, SQL Database, JSP, and CSS
 <!--
-Here are some Images of the working of Application.
+Here are some Images of the working of the Application.

 # First Page
 1] Add Customer Page